|

 The T-80UD

-is a variant of the
+is a variant of a

 T-80U